ablamohamedamine/dziri/readme.txt

 Most modern mobile touch slider and framework with hardware accelerated transitions Released under the MIT License

+= Material Icons =

+[Material Icons](https://fonts.google.com/icons), We have made these icons available for you to incorporate into your products under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+Feel free to remix and re-share these icons and documentation in your products.
+We'd love attribution in your app's about screen, but it's not required.
+The only thing we ask is that you not re-sell these icons.

+= Google Fonts =

+[Google Fonts](https://fonts.google.com), available under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+The original font design and licensing information can be found at Google Fonts: fonts.google.com/attribution.

 = Screenshot & WP-Preview Starter Content Licenses =

-The same site as screenshot can be imported from here [Dziri Live Demo](https://dziri.teamine.agency) using this image from [wikimedia Commons](https://commons.wikimedia.org/wiki/File:Cosmetics.JPG)
+The same site as screenshot can be imported from here [Dziri Live Demo](https://dziri.teamine.agency) using this image from [StockSnap](https://stocksnap.io/photo/makeup-products-I8SLDUOMYC/)